 Achievements in Ignorance: Shirou never knew it was impossible to create more Magic Circuits.
 Now he has 2,628 of them.
 Granted, they're only about 1/4th as good as the real thing, but that's still the same thing as having 657 true Magic Circuits.
 Daaaayuuuum…

-For comparison, Rin canonically has 40 natural circuits and this is considered an exceptional number for a human magus.
+For comparison, Rin canonically has 40 natural circuits (plus 60 more from her family's Crest) and this is considered an exceptional number for a human magus.

 The Ace: All of the servants.
 The fic goes to great lengths to show how unbelievably extraordinary each is and why they are the legends of the world.